PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 transformers to long contexts, and much of the attention variant literature aims to attack this term.
 (We'll discuss some nuances to this picture shortly.)

-An important thing to note is that both the QK and OV circuits contribute to this quadratic cost: each stream’s linear work stems from two sources: scoring all previous keys (QK circuit) and summing all corresponding values (OV circuit).
+An important observation is that both the QK and OV circuits contribute to this quadratic cost: each stream’s linear work stems both scoring all previous keys (QK circuit) and summing all corresponding values (OV circuit).
 Thus, <span class="idea">any attempt to break the quadratic barrier must address both QK and OV circuits</span>.